The HBS Waitlist Strategy

 FAQs on the Harvard Waitlist

-Being on the HBS waitlist means that the Admissions Board sees potential in your application but isn't ready to offer you a spot immediately.
-It indicates that you are a competitive candidate for the MBA program, and there's still a chance you could be admitted as spaces become available.
+• Being on the HBS waitlist means that the Admissions Board sees potential in your application but isn't ready to offer you a spot immediately.
+It indicates that you are a competitive candidate for the MBA program, and there's still a chance you could be admitted as spaces become available (i.e. admitted students accept or deny their placements).

-3. Can I submit additional materials to strengthen my application while on the HBS waitlist?
+Can I submit additional materials to strengthen my application while on the Harvard waitlist?

-The HBS Admissions Board reviews waitlisted candidates on an ongoing basis as spaces open up.
-There is no fixed schedule for these reviews, and decisions are made individually.
+• The HBS Admissions Board reviews waitlisted candidates continuously as spaces open up.
+These reviews have no fixed schedule, and decisions are made individually.

-HBS does not have a specific target for the number of candidates placed on the waitlist.
-The number varies from year to year, and all decisions are made based on individual merit.
+• HBS does not have a specific target for the number of candidates on the waitlist.
+The number varies yearly, and all decisions are made based on individual merit.

-Candidates can be kept on the waitlist for varying lengths of time, but all decisions are typically made by the end of July.
+• Candidates can be kept on the waitlist for varying lengths, but all decisions are typically made by the end of July.

-If you are not admitted, consider developing a plan B. Think about your career goals and whether you might want to reapply to the program in the future.
+• If you are not admitted, consider developing a plan B. Think about your career goals and whether you might want to reapply to the program.
 Look for ways to strengthen your application and seek insights from current students or alumni.

-Yes!
+• Yes!
 We recommend you consider consulting with an admissions coach.
 These experts can help you formulate your waitlist strategy and improve your application.
-You can book a free intro call with a coach to get started.
+To get started, you can book a free intro call with a coach.

-You can find more information on the HBS website or by contacting the admissions team directly.
+• More information can be found on the HBS website or by contacting the admissions team directly.
 Additionally, reading articles and insider tips can provide valuable insights into the waitlist process and strategies for success.

 Geri T. is a former member of the HBS MBA Admissions Board where she reviewed thousands of applications and conducted hundreds of interviews.
 She also helped launch the HBS 2+2 program for deferred MBA candidates.
 Book a FREE intro call with Geri today!